blanham/liballoc/README.md

 on linux.

-NOTE: There are two ways to build the library.
+NOTE: There are two ways to build the library:

     1) Compile the library with a new system file.
 For example, I've left linux.c with the default distribution.
 It gets compiled